 Finally, it will require a specific focus on equity: we must make sure that communities that have for generations been most exposed to the health impacts of our consumption of fossil fuels, often working class communities and communities of color, are included and prioritized in this new economy at all levels — from job training opportunities to hiring to launching and contracting with new green businesses.

-To ensure our state takes full advantage of the economic opportunities of a green energy transition, as Governor, I will:
+To ensure our state takes full advantage of the economic opportunities of a green energy transition, our state should:

 Develop our green workforce pipeline by working with employers, UMass, community colleges, and trade schools to develop workforce training programs to allow tens of thousands of Massachusetts residents to launch a career in the clean energy economy, and ensuring that those efforts prioritize communities of color and other environmental justice communities.
 In the Legislature, I have been a strong advocate for green jobs training programs, recently winning $7.5 million in law for new funding to support training programs at two-year colleges that heavily serve students of color.
 We must also support our residents who work in the gas, oil and HVAC industries in transitioning to other types of work, including working with trade unions, Mass Save, community colleges, and trade schools to train these workers for jobs deploying clean heating and cooling systems and other clean energy technologies.